 In the SMS segment, management determined that a small number of in-process projects were behind schedule based on a review of the status of each project as of December 31, 2009.
 Expected completion term ranges from 0.5 to 3.5 years from a project start date.
 Incurred costs as of December 31, 2009 totaled \$5.6 million and costs to complete the projects are estimated at \$1.5 million to be spent over the next one or two years from the year ended December 31, 2009.
-In the LDS reporting unit, management determined that none of the in-process projects were behind schedule based on a review of the status of each project as are expected to be completed within 2 years from a project start date.
-Incurred costs as of December 31, 2009.
-All projects are estimated at \$2.3 million to be spent over the next one of 1, 2009 totaled \$5.6 million and costs to complete the projects are estimated at \$2.3 million to be spent over the next one of 1, 2009.
+In the LDS reporting unit, management determined that none of the in-process projects were behind schedule based on a review of the status of each project as of December 31, 2009.
+All projects are expected to be completed within 2 years from a project start date.
+Incurred costs as of December 31, 2009 totaled \$5.6 million and costs to complete the projects are estimated at \$2.3 million to be spent within a year from the year ended December 31, 2009.